 Lydia Li, Yan Long, Elizabeth Essex, Yujie Sui, and Lingzui Gao.
 “Elderly Chinese and Their Family Caregivers’ Perceptions of Good Care: A Qualitative Study in Shandong, China.”
 Journal of Gerontological Social Work 55 (7): 609-25.
 (Article)

 Lydia Li, Elizabeth Essex, and Yan Long.
 “Quality of Life as Perceived by Older Persons with Chronic Illness in Rural and Urban Shandong, China.”Journal of Cross-Cultural Gerontology 29 (4): 417-28.
 (Article)

 Yan Long and Lydia Li. “’How Would We Deserve Better?’
 Rural-Urban Dichotomy in Health-Seeking for the Chronically Ill Elderly in China.”
 Qualitative Health Research 7 (July 2015): 1-16.
 (Article)

 Archiving Chinese NGOs

 The organizational form of NGOs was imported to China in the 1995.
 Launched in the year leading up to the 20th Anniversary of Chinese NGOs, this project aims to record this history by bringing together longitudinal data for research and teaching.
-Specifically, it will collect, preserve, and provide open access—both analog and digital—to the documentary output of Chinese NGOs.
+Specifically, it collects, preserves, and provides open access—both analog and digital—to the documentary output of Chinese NGOs.
 The goal is to give voice, in particular, to grassroots NGOs overlooked by institutional archives, and to build a unique resource of important but largely underutilized organizational data.
 This task is particularly urgent in China as the government has drastically tightened its political control of such organizations, leaving NGOs themselves with little capacity to preserve their records.
 (Read More)